Sweet Basil Senior Care, LLC

 Thank you for trying to understand what I’m saying and answering the same question over and over again.

-Thank you for understanding that when I yell or resist your help, that it’s not your fault, it’s this terrible condition that is slowly taking me away from myself and you.
+Thank you for knowing that when I yell or resist your help, that it’s not your fault, it’s this terrible condition that is slowly taking me away from myself and you.

-When the world no longer sees my value, thank you for noticing and advocating for me.
+When the world no longer sees my value, thank you for noticing me and advocating on my behalf.

 My healthy self from days-gone-by wants you to know that I’m ok.
 One of the very few gifts dementia offers is my lack of memory of the times you lost your patience or didn’t know what to do.
 Your presence, not perfection, is more than enough and my healthier self wants you to tend to your own needs…